microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 And then login into Azure (as yourself) using the pop-up dialogue box

-**NOTE: This will probably have popped-up under the current Window(s)**
+**NOTE: The login window will probably have popped-up under the current Window(s)**

 ### Select the desired subscription